 Life costs a lot, and everyone needs more money sometimes.
 The challenge is how to get it.
 Credit cards are an easy go-to, but the interest can be crushing if you can't pay off the whole balance right away.

-We’ll explore whether you can get another personal loan even if you already have one.
-If you can, should you?
+We'll explore whether you can get another personal loan even if you already have one.
+Also, if you can get one can, should you?

 Let's take a look.